Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-3.md

 Some pieces of gear in this chapter are described as "basic equipment" for a certain skill.
-This means you need them to use that skill normally, and if you're force to improvise or go without you'll face a daunting -5 or -10 penalty.
+This means you need them to use that skill normally, and if you're forced to improvise or go without you'll face a daunting -5 or -10 penalty.
 Items that are high-quality might give a +1 or +2 instead.

 Unlike weapons and armor, each item here gets at most one or two lines about its